 El Potrero Night Club (4501 E Virginia Ave, Glendale), gay Latino dancing, drag shows, Chicas Malas and Papi parties with go-go boys.

-La Rumba (99 W 9th Ave), Friday Latin dance nights, mostly straight crowd except last Sunday each month LGBT dance parties; salsa, bachata, reggaeton, cumbia, and dance lessons.
+La Rumba (99 W 9th Ave), Friday Latin dance nights, mostly straight mixed crowd with salsa, bachata, reggaeton, cumbia, and dance lessons.

 Lannie’s Clocktower Cabaret (1601 Arapahoe St), cocktails, appetizers, dessert, eclectic entertainment, comedy, variety, music and cabaret for mixed crowd.